libdns/netcup/README.md

 **:warning: The netcup API does not offer setting the TTL for individual records.**

+**:warning: As the ID attribute has been removed in the libdns record structs, using the ID field is not possible.**

-Updating and deleting records can be done by either filling all struct fields of the dnsRecord, including the ID, or just Name and Type (+ Priority for MX records).
+Updating and deleting records can be done by either filling all struct fields of the dnsRecord, or just Name and Type (+ Priority for MX records).
 Then the first record matching these criteria is updated/deleted.